jameshorton2486/kollect-it/QUICK_START.md

 3. **Test Everything**
    - Complete a test purchase
-   - Verify emails are sent
    - Check order in admin dashboard
    - Test on mobile devices

 4. **Go Live**
    - Switch Stripe to live keys
-   - Verify domain in Resend
    - Configure webhooks
    - Deploy to production